 Master of Science Educational and Instructional Technology

 Master of Educational Technology graduates will be prepared to enter education careers such as K-12 technology coordination, site administration, home school and virtual school instruction, and online instruction in higher education.
-Graduates will be prepared for the rapidly growing employment opportunities available to people skilled in applying emerging information and telecommunication technologies to solving instructional problems.
+Graduates with a master’s in instructional technology will be prepared for the rapidly growing employment opportunities available to people skilled in applying emerging information and telecommunication technologies to solving instructional problems.
 These graduates will be capable of applying their knowledge and skills to any situation in which digital technologies hold the potential for improving instruction – especially business, industry, and governmental agencies.
 This program emphasizes practical applications by offering extensive technical training in a variety of software.
 The program culminates with a final technology project that applies the theory and practice of educational and instructional technology.

 Program Learning Outcomes